 Businesses considering Untappd for Business often also consider BeerMenus.

-BeerMenus offers a free plan, enables you to try all features without talking with a sales person (you can enter your email and immediately get started), and will provide support and custom design help before you sign up for any paid plan.
+BeerMenus offers a free plan, enables you to try all features without talking with a sales person (you can enter your email and immediately get started), has wine and spirits databases, will provide support and custom design help before you sign up for any paid plan, and primarily helps beer lovers decide where to buy craft beer.

 How does Untappd for Business explain its return on investment?

-Untappd for Business sales people suggest that each beer check-in from a first time visitor received after signing up for Untappd for Business is revenue you wouldn’t have received if you hadn’t paid for Untappd for Business.
+Untappd for Business sales people suggest that each beer check-in from a first time visitor on the Untappd app received after signing up for Untappd for Business is revenue you wouldn’t have received if you hadn’t paid for Untappd for Business.

 That's certainly circular.
 An example will likely help.